CiscoDevNet/CiscoSecurityAPIsStartNow/DuoAdmin/README.md

 # Duo Admin API Sample Scripts
-This repository contains sample Python scripts utilizing the Cisco DUO Admin API's.
+This repository folder contains sample Python scripts utilizing the Cisco DUO Admin API's.
 It is available for use by the Cisco DevNet community through Code Exchange.
 For more information on the Duo Admin API, please see the following link: https://duo.com/docs/adminapi

 ## Duo Requirements